digitalinnovationone/dio-lab-open-source/community/debelha.md

 <br>
 <br>

-👩🏾 I'm Brazilian, specifically from the ghetto — independent, hardworking and studious
+👩🏾 I'm Brazilian, specifically from the ghetto

 🪪 In 2021, I migrated from the health area to technology through a full stack web development bootcamp.
 Since then, I've been actively seeking to acquire as much knowledge as possible to excel as a professional in the field